 Carl Gustav (C.G.)
 Jung at his home library in Küsnacht, Switzerland.
 Kairos Film Foundation photo.
 Used with permission.

 Speaking of Jung was created by Laura London in 2015 to explore the work of Carl Gustav (C.G.)
 Jung.
-This extensive website contains over 200 pages of information with an accompanying podcast of over 150 episodes.
-Laura explores the field of Jung’s analytical psychology through in-depth, one-on-one discussions with certified Jungian Analysts.
-These psychologists undergo years of post-graduate analytic training with an IAAP-accredited institute and are required to undergo hundreds of hours of personal analysis.
+This extensive website contains over 200 pages of information with an accompanying podcast of over 150 episodes exploring the field of Jung’s analytical psychology through in-depth, one-on-one discussions with certified Jungian Analysts.
+These psychoanalysts undergo years of post-graduate analytic training with an IAAP-accredited institute and are required to undergo hundreds of hours of personal analysis.

 LATEST EPISODES